 Mapping Identity Attribute Values

 The Mappings page contains the list of identity attributes.
-This includes both the default attributes included with IdentityNow and any identity attributes you have added for your site.
+This includes both the default attributes included with IdentityNow and identity attributes you have added for your site.

 To map identity attributes for identities in an identity profile:

 Open the identity profile you want to edit and select the Mappings tab.